HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/usage.md

     ![](../../assets/HCL_SearchV2_Authoring_Advance_Search_Filter_Enabled_Screen.png)

 4. Users can select an attribute from the dropdown list, which contains four options: **Description, Title, Type, and All attributes**.
-By default, **All attributes** will be selected.
+By default **All attributes** will be selected.

     ![](../../assets/HCL_SearchV2_Authoring_Advance_Search_Filter_Select_Attribute.png)